 Once upon a time, a typical History degree in the UK would be taught through a combination of lectures and small-group teaching.
-That small-group teaching would be based on discussion of reading done in advance.
-To enable that reading, libraries would stock multiple copies of relevant books, next to little cardboard boxes of offprints – authorised photocopies – for reading in the library, not for borrowing.
+The small-group teaching would be based on discussion of reading done in advance.
+To enable all the students to do the reading, libraries would stock multiple copies of relevant books, next to little cardboard boxes of offprints – authorised photocopies – for reading in the library, not for borrowing.

 Now, though, reproduction technologies are being applied not just to the reading but to the lectures, through lecture capture.